 Giving such a weak baby panda to people who are wearing makeup and perfume…the zoo and the agency are both dead. [+27,000]

-Many are criticizing BLACKPINK for the incident as the members were the ones touching the panda, insisting they face scrutiny.
+Since the BLACKPINK members themselves were the ones touching the panda, many are criticizing them and insisting they face scrutiny.
 However, several Chinese netizens also acknowledge that YG Entertainment staff and Everland zookeepers are ultimately at fault for not following the rules they should have been aware of.

 Be rational while you idolize these celebrities, OK?
 They touched the panda…what do you mean ‘it doesn’t have anything to do with them’?
 This is making me laugh so hard, how about I slap you and say it doesn’t have anything to do with me?
 It’s true that BLACKPINK didn’t know, and it’s right that the caretakers are the main cause, but if this results in the panda getting sick, BLACKPINK also can’t get away with it.
 They touched the panda, so don’t give them special rights just because they’re celebrities.
 Would you say the same thing if this happened with a non-celebrity? [+138,000]

-The matter soon escalated as, according to news reports, the China Giant Panda Conservation & Research Center is now in the process of investigating the incident.
-As of right now, the potential penalty for Everland, YG Entertainment, and BLACKPINK are unknown, but the Chinese government has been known to withdraw pandas from overseas zoos in the past.
+No matter which side C-netizens fall on, they’re no longer the only ones concerned.
+According to news reports, the China Giant Panda Conservation & Research Center is now in the process of investigating the incident.
+As of right now, the potential punishment for Everland, YG Entertainment, and BLACKPINK is unknown, but the Chinese government has been known to withdraw pandas from overseas zoos in the past.

 In order to prevent the incident from worsening, BLACKPINK’s Chinese fansite BLACKPINK Bar has reportedly contacted YG Entertainment asking them to withdraw the episode before it airs in full on YouTube.
 Many international BLINKs on social media are agreeing with the request, while others are urging Chinese netizens not to blame the BLACKPINK members for Everland Panda World’s actions.